GO HOME (2010)

 Paramount were moments in which the boundary between politics and the private sphere become blurred.
 The relationship between both is not unequivocal, but the tension is always perceptible.
 Has home, as ‘roots’, not always been a central theme of global politics?
 Or is it especially characteristic of today’s age of Twittering, videoblogging and publically tea drinking ministers, that private moments and domestic symbolism play such a dominant role in political rhetoric?

-With Go HOME the Authentic Boys have tried, during six hours, to create a situation in which people, objects and setting form a closed system in a seemingly self-evident way.
+With Go HOME, during six hours the Authentic Boys created a situation in which people, objects and setting form a closed system in a seemingly self-evident way.
 With a completely unique logic images were used of our every-day (media-) landscape.
 Balancing between sense and nonsense, the work was questioning the theatrical content of political (anti-) campaigning as well as that of itself.

 Catarina Aimee Dahms